rookie/go/README.md

 dont do this if you dont know what you are doing. take a look at install.bash

+mac

     bash install.bash

+ubuntu (should work on other linux but has not been tested)

+    bash install.ubuntu.bash

 which is just a simple script that